skuid/skuid-labs/reports/ContributingGithub/README.md

 - Commit your work and look it over one last time.
 - Makes sure it looks perfect in your branch.

-### Open Pull Request for others review before merging.
+# Open a Pull Request for review and approval.
 Github provides really good tools for collaborative review and editing.
 We use the "Pull Request" mechanism to get this started.

 **Step 12.
 Create a Pull Request**